WebReflection/hyperhtml-wire/README.md

 wire.remove(false); // remove all nodes

-wire.valueOf(true); // force nodes to be re-appended to a fragment wire.remove(false); // returns fragment with nodes only if not appended
+wire.valueOf(true); // force nodes to be re-appended to a fragment wire.valueOf(false);// returns fragment with nodes only if not appended

 ```